Knowledge Hub

 Joint intellectual property ownership agreements

-It is crucially important to have an express agreement in place to regulate the use of any jointly-owned intellectual property.
+It is important to have an express agreement in place to regulate the use of any jointly-owned intellectual property.
 This must also cover not only IP that exists at the date of the agreement, but also any IP that is created subsequently.
 Our intellectual property solicitors can prepare a joint IP ownership agreement for your situation.

 It is normal in many agreements, such as joint ventures, to divide IP into background IP (which the parties bring to the project from their own resources) and foreground IP (which is created by the joint venture).
 Identifying what IP falls into each of these categories is an important starting point.